petig1-prog/challenge/README.md

 A: No, a stylized fact is a general observation about market data, but q-variance is a **falsifiable prediction** because the multiplicative constant on the quadratic term is not a fit, it is set by theory at 0.5.
 The same formula applies for all period lengths T. As far as we are aware this is the most clear-cut and easily tested example of a model prediction in finance.

-Q: Is it only noticeable over very long time series, or by averaging the results from different stocks?
+Q: Is it only noticeable over very long time series, or by averaging the results from hundreds of different stocks?

 A: No, you can see q-variance over normal time scales such as 20 years of data.
 It holds not just for stocks, but even for things like Bitcoin or bond yields (see the [article](Q-Variance_Wilmott_July2025.pdf)).